Pricing & Info

 What’s a tincture?

 A tincture is an extraction of something (often herbs, but in this case, your placenta) that is preserved in a liquid, typically alcohol.
-I like to explain the placenta tincture as “capsules for the long haul”.
+Think of the your placenta tincture as “capsules for the long haul”.
 It takes about six weeks for the tincture to mature and be ready for use.
 After that, it can be used to continue the benefits of your capsules (if needed), or saved for an emotional rainy day.
-Many women hope to save their tincture to use during menopause, when hormonal fluctuations are common.
+Many birthers hope to save their tincture to use during menopause, when hormonal fluctuations are common.
 Other times of need may be the return of your period, while weaning your child, or leaving your child for the first time.
 Read more about tincture here.

 What’s your cleaning process?

-APPA works hard to raise the industry standards for safety and sanitation, which is great news for clients!
-I am more than happy to detail the ins and outs of how I clean my placenta kitchen for you; just ask for the nitty gritty!
+APPA works hard to raise the industry standards for safety and sanitation, which is great news for our clients!
+Tyo Placenta is more than happy to detail the ins and outs of how we clean our placenta kitchen for you; just ask for the nitty gritty!
 But the short answer is: BLEACH.
-A 10:1 ratio (9 parts water to 1 part bleach) is what is effective in killing blood-borne pathogens and that is what I strictly adhere to.
-Find out more about BBPs at epa.gov.
+We use concentrated bleach with the appropriate ratio required to kill blood-borne pathogens (and yes, ratio matters).
+We also use hospital-grade SaniWipes that kill BBPs within minutes.
+Find out more about BBPs, approved cleaners, and more at epa.gov.

 How do I reserve my placenta encapsulation?

 If you have questions regarding any aspect of the encapsulation contact me via my Contact Form or call/text me at 773.669.4437.
 When you’re ready to go ahead and reserve your encapsulation on my calendar fill out my Placenta Booking Form on-line.
-Submit that, along with your payment, and you are booked!
+Submit that (payment is the last step), and you are booked!

 What happens next?

-As soon as I receive your booking form and payment, I will pop your handy-dandy transport kit in the mail to the address you’ve provided on your booking form.
-What is this transport kit I speak of?
+Shortly after I receive your booking form and payment, I will pop your handy-dandy transport kit in the mail to the address you’ve provided on your booking form.
+What is this transport kit, you ask?
 Packed in a tidy little package that you can toss in your hospital bag, it contains a cooler, bags, and super-clear instructions to make safe storage of your placenta a total no-brainer!
 I’ll also send you some info via email, so be on the lookout for that.
 Then?
-Just sit back like the queen that you are and wait for your darling little one to make an appearance.
+Just sit back like the royalty that you are and wait for your darling little one to make an appearance.
 Once you’ve birthed, let me know that you’re ready for a placenta pick-up.
 A few days later, I take care of capsule delivery so you can focus on taking care of your baby.

-I want to add a tincture/salve/belly binding/doula services to my original order.
+I want to add a tincture/doula services to my original order.
 Can I do that?!

 Of course!
-I’d love to provide any service you’d like.
+We’d love to provide any service you’d like.
 Just email me the details of what you’re looking for and we’ll go from there.
-Even if you change your mind once I have your placenta, I can most likely still add a tincture or salve for you.
+Even if you change your mind once I have your placenta, I can most likely still add a tincture for you.
 It never hurts to ask!

 What if I book while I’m in labor or after I’ve had my baby?

 Totally happens, and it’s totally fine.
-You can pay online at any time.
-However, clients that book less than two weeks from their estimated due date are responsible for providing their own disposable cooler (I’ll still provide the instructions) and bringing it to the hospital.
+You can register online at any time.
+However, clients that book less than two weeks from their estimated due date are asked to provide their own disposable cooler (I’ll still provide the instructions) and bringing it to the hospital.
 (As long as you haven’t gone into labor yet, I’ll pop a transport kit in the mail to you as soon as you book – best to have two than none!)
-The most crucial thing to remember when booking in labor or after your sweet one is here is to store the placenta properly: lots of ice, into the fridge ASAP, and into the freezer if you’re still undecided at 48 hours post-baby.
+The most crucial thing to remember when booking in labor or after you birth is to store the placenta properly: lots of ice, into the fridge ASAP, and into the freezer if you’re still undecided at 48 hours post-baby.

 I can’t/don’t want to encapsulate anymore.
 Where’s my money?!

 Refunds are totally easy.
 It doesn’t happen often, but sometimes a placenta is rendered unusable for encapsulation.
 Even more rare, a would-be client decides not to go through with encapsulation.
-Whatever the reason, let me know – before the placenta is in my hands – and I will refund your payment minus a $25 retainer fee (to cover transport kit, shipping, and administrative costs) within 2 weeks of your notifying me.
+Whatever the reason, let me know – before we are on the way to pick up your placenta – and I will refund your payment minus a $35 retainer fee (to cover transport kit, shipping, and administrative costs) within 2 weeks of your notifying me.